AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-4-3.md

 >   1. Closed all active reviews.
 >   1. Closed all translation tasks.
 > * Before migrating content to the UUID server, ensure that you have a non-UUID server with a compatible AEM Guides version installed on it.
-> * If you are using a version before 4.6.0 Service Pack 4, upgrade to version 4.6.0 Service Pack 4.
+> * If you are using a version before 4.3.1, upgrade to version 4.3.1.
 Follow the [upgrade instructions](./upgrade-xml-documentation.md) specific to the licensed version of your product.
+> * Currently, versions later than 4.3.1 are not supported for migration.

 ## Package installation